Part A: Course Overview

 Objectives/Learning Outcomes/Capability Development

-This course contributes to development of the following capabilities
+This course contributes to the program learning outcomes for the following program(s):

 For more information on the program learning outcomes for your program, please see the program guide.